ntang/mongo-ruby-driver-wiki/Read-Preference.md

 ### :primary

-With primary, all read operations from the client will use the primary member only.
+With primary, all read operations from the application will use the primary member only.
 This is the default read preference.

 If the primary is unavailable, all operations with this preference produce an error or throw an exception.
-Primary read preference modes are not compatible with read preferences modes that use tag sets If you specify a tag set with primary, the driver will produce an error.
+Primary read preference modes are not compatible with read preferences modes that use tag sets.
+If you specify a tag set with primary, the driver will produce an error.

 ### :primary_preferred

 With the primaryPreferred read preference mode, operations will read from the primary member of the set in most situations.
 However, if the primary is unavailable, as is the case during failover situations, then these read operations can read from secondary members.

-When the read preference includes a tag set, the client will first read from the primary, if it is available, and then from secondaries that match the specified tags.
+When the read preference includes a tag set, the application will first read from the primary, if it is available, and then from secondaries that match the specified tags.
 If there are no secondaries with tags that match the specified tags, this read operation will produce an error.

 ### :secondary